DrPayne25/Reading-Notes/HTML.md

 # **HTML & CSS - CH 18**

 ## **Who??**
-*Knowing your target audience is important when desiging and creating a website while worldwide appeal would be great your target audience is who most likely will interact with it*
+*Knowing your target audience is important when designing and creating a website while worldwide appeal would be great your target audience is who most likely will interact with it*
 Creating fictional visitors to the website will allow you to refer back to there needs when thinking about your audience

 ### **Target Audience: Individuals**